luyadev/luya.io/docs/guide/cms/properties.md

 # CMS page properties

-Page properties are personalised settings you can apply to specific pages.
+Page <class name="luya\admin\base\Property" /> are personalised settings you can apply to specific pages.
 Once a property has defined, it can be applied to every page.

 Let us assume you would like to use different colors on different pages, therefore you can create a color property where the user can select a specific color for each page.
 Once the property is set you can use them in your view files, or [blocks](/guide/cms/blocks), or [cms layouts](/guide/cms/cmslayouts) components.